solid/webid-profile/notes/pre-final-draft.md

 ## Other predicates

 A user, a server or an app with appropriate permissions can add triples to profiles using any predicates.
 This specification covers only those predicates related to resource infrastructure that are in common use at the time of this writing and which we recommend as a standard.
 Some of the other predicates you might encouter include [`acl:trustedApp`](TBD) and [cert:key](TBD).
 The Interoperability panel is also working on proposals which will add additional infrastructure related predicates to Solid profiles.

+Note : The background for the decision not to include trustedApp in this spec is [here](https://github.com/solid/webid-profile/blob/main/meetings/2022-05-24.md) and the section Jeff wrote on trustedApp but removed is [here](https://github.com/solid/webid-profile/blob/main/notes/trustedApp-jeff-notes.md).